 Daniel Murray, co-founder of fashion aggregator app Grabble, says: “Previously, with web, if you could add hundreds of features on your site to keep the customer there, you were a winner, but on mobile people are comfortable having a number of apps and services that do one function, do it well, make it fast, and keep it simple.
 Until retailers address this shift in mentality, they will continue to be caught out.”

 The figures speak for themselves: eMarketer’s research shows an 80 percent year-over-year increase of spending on mobile ads:

 If a web and desktop presence is not enough, then how can you deliver your message to consumers?
 In this question lies an answer to the question of why it is worth using a mobile platform for your brand’s marketing strategy.

 What should a branded fashion app look like?

 There are a lot of third-party apps that you can use to get into your customers’ mobile phones.
-These include Instagram, fashion aggregators where your customers can create looks and make purchases (Polyvore and Spring, for example), and (of course!)
+These include Instagram, fashion aggregators where your customers can create looks and make purchases (Spring, for example), and (of course!)
 Snapchat.
 But what if you could create a product that was valuable itself and associated with your brand only?

 In one of our previous articles, we reviewed five types of applications brands are using as marketing tools.

 But today we’re talking about fashion and specific examples of apps that help increase sales in this industry.

 The vast majority of apps created by fashion brands are catalogs of their products.
 This is the first and foremost value you can offer – efficient shopping.
 Customers can find what they need and make a purchase from the comfort of their chair.
 But famous fashion brands implement additional features to make their apps more valuable.

 Which features are best for a branded fashion app?